Medicines - Be Safe, Be Confident Seminar

 - Ensure they relate to Australian standards and guidelines

 Wrap Up – So What Have You Learned?

-This session will follow up on the quiz presented at the beginning of day one and will include a final discussion as an opportunity to test your learning.
+This session will follow up on the quiz presented at the beginning of day one and lead to a final discussion.
+It will be an opportunity to test your learning.